HissahAlmousa/CS606-SE-Group1/README.md

 ******** Academic Advisor Application ********

 ----> Idea:
-As a student, we may face difficulties arranging an appropriate time to meet with the academic advisor for any reason.
-This app will help the student to get in touch with the advisor without actually annoying him by sending messages back and forth for that purpose.
-On the other hand, the advisor will have an access to the app in order to manage their availability and appointments with students.
+An application for students and academic advisors to make it easy for both to arrange and schedule meetings.
+The student will be able to see the advisor's availability times and book that time and the advisor will be notified.
+On the other hand, the advisor will be able to update his schedule and time availability constantly.

 ----> Goals: